 - Tanaka, K., Y. Deguchi, J. Garfield, and G. Priest (eds.), 2015, The Moon Points Back, Oxford: Oxford University Press.

 - Tillmans, T., 2009, “How do Madhyamikas Think?: Notes on Jay Garfield, Graham Priest, and Paraconsistency,” in Grafield et al 2009, pp.83–99.

 - Suzuki, D.T., 1969, The Zen Doctrine of No Mind, London: Rider and Co.

 - Zhuangzi, Wandering on the Way: Early Taoist Tales and Parables of Chuang Tzu, V. H. Mair (trans.), New York: Bantam Books, 1994.

 Motivations for Dialetheism

-- Beall, JC and D. Ripley, forthcoming, “Non-Classical Theories of Truth”, in M. Glanzberg (ed.), The Oxford Handbook of Truth, Oxford: Oxford University Press.
+- Beall, Jc and D. Ripley, 2018, “Non-Classical Theories of Truth”, in M. Glanzberg (ed.), The Oxford Handbook of Truth, Oxford: Oxford University Press.

 - Brady, R., 1989, “The Non-Triviality of Dialectical Set Theory”, in Priest, Routley and Norman (above), pp. 437–71.